chipsalliance/chisel-template/README.md

 [info] Passed: Total 1, Failed 0, Errors 0, Passed 1
 [success] Total time: 5 s, completed Apr 13, 2016 6:59:37 PM
 ```
-If you see the above then
+If you see the above then...
 ### It worked!
 You are ready to go.
 We have a few recommended practices
 * Use packages and following conventions for [structure](http://www.scala-sbt.org/0.13/docs/Directories.html) and [naming](http://docs.scala-lang.org/style/naming-conventions.html)
 * Package names should be clearly reflected in the testing hierarchy
-* Build tests for what you do.
+* Build tests for all your work.
  * This template includes a dependency on the Chisel3 HWIOTesters, this is a reasonable starting point for most tests
- * You can remove this dependency in the build.sbt file if necessaru
+ * You can remove this dependency in the build.sbt file if necessary